wilfredbayudan/wanderlist-client/README.md

 - [x] Interactive map integration with markers and popups

 ## Installation
+### Prerequisites
+Before you continue, ensure you have met the following requirements:
+* You have installed the latest version of Node.js and NPM
+* You have signed-up and created free API keys for [PositionStack](https://positionstack.com/) and [MapBox](https://www.mapbox.com/).
-**IMPORTANT!** Clone and install the [backend repository](https://github.com/wilfredbayudan/wanderlist-server) for this project before proceeding.
+* You have cloned and installed the [backend repository](https://github.com/wilfredbayudan/wanderlist-server) for this project before proceeding.

 1. Clone this repository.
-2. Sign-up and create free API keys for [PositionStack](https://positionstack.com/) and [MapBox](https://www.mapbox.com/).
-3. Create a file called `.env.development` in the root directory (for local development purposes) or use the following example to set your production environment variables:
+2. Create a file called `.env.development` in the root directory (for local development purposes) or use the following example to set your production environment variables:

 ```
 // .env.development
-REACT_APP_WANDERLIST_API=YOUR WANDERLIST API URL HERE (ie. http://localhost:9292)
+REACT_APP_WANDERLIST_API=[YOUR WANDERLIST API URL HERE] (ie. http://localhost:9292)
-REACT_APP_WANDERLIST_URL=YOUR REACT APP URL HERE (ie. http://localhost:3000)
+REACT_APP_WANDERLIST_URL=[YOUR REACT APP URL HERE] (ie. http://localhost:3000)
-REACT_APP_POSITIONSTACK_KEY=YOUR POSITIONSTACK API KEY HERE
+REACT_APP_POSITIONSTACK_KEY=[YOUR POSITIONSTACK API KEY HERE]
-REACT_APP_MAPBOX_ACCESS_TOKEN=YOUR ACCESS TOKEN HERE
+REACT_APP_MAPBOX_ACCESS_TOKEN=[YOUR ACCESS TOKEN HERE]
 ```
-4. Run `npm install` in the Terminal to install dependencies.
+3. Run `npm install` in the Terminal to install dependencies.
-5. Ensure the Sinatra server is running.
+4. Ensure the Sinatra backend server is running.
-6. Run `npm start` in the Terminal to start the Wanderlist App.
+5. Run `npm start` in the Terminal to start the Wanderlist App.
 By default, you will be able to view the app at [http://localhost:3000](http://localhost:3000).

 Have fun!